girikgarg8/React/Chapter-2 Igniting our app/Chapter-2_Class_Notes.md

 `Zero build: Compared to other bundlers like vite or webpack, parcel requires minimal configuration. `

+`Parcel also does something known as tree shaking: Code shaking means removing unncessary code.
+Consider an example, I am importing a library and the library has lots of functions, but I may not require all these functions in the code, so Parcel removes the unwanted code. `

 Building production build using Parcel:

 Using the command `npx parcel build index.html`.